prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 ## SDL?

-Once you've saved this file change to disk, your app will be restarted and the previous warning you had about an empty GraphQL schema now gone.
+Once you've saved this file change to disk, your app will be restarted and the previous warning you had about an empty GraphQL schema should be gone.

 You may notice that there's also now a new `schema.graphql` file at your project root.
 It contains a representation of your schema in a syntax called the GraphQL Schema Definition Language (SDL for short).
 In dev mode Nexus generates this for you at every app restart.
 In it you should see the following: